MariwanJ/mbed-ce-hello-world/README.md

 6. Batch or Bash files uses 20 threads for compiling source code.
 Increase or decrease that as you wish (-j 20)

 ## This Version:
-I made some changes in the structure of the files. i.e. your project files should be inside the folder /src.
-IMHO project files shouldn't be in the root of the project.
+Here's the revised version:

-I also added a pdf that will let you configure Eclipse to compile, debug your project.
-Using OpenOCD, your bin will be uploaded automatically when you debug.
+I have made some changes to the file structure.
+Now, your project files should be placed inside the '/src' folder instead of the root directory.
+In my opinion, project files shouldn't be located directly in the root.

-Otherwise, you can just copy the bin file into the virtual Nucleo flash memory that will install the bin inside the Nucleo module.
-Or you can use stm32 utility to upload the project.
+Additionally, I have included a PDF document that provides instructions for configuring Eclipse to compile and debug your project.
+By using OpenOCD, the binary file will be automatically uploaded when you start debugging.
+Alternatively, you can manually copy the bin file into the virtual Nucleo flash memory, which will install the binary inside the Nucleo module.
+Another option is to use the stm32 utility to upload the project.

-I don't have other boards, or other modules.
-You might update this readme and contribute with this version to make it more general.
+Please note that I don't have access to other boards or modules.
+Feel free to update this readme and contribute to this version in order to make it more general.

 Mbed studio, or Visual studio code, IMHO, is not a proper IDE for debugging mbed projects.
 Feel free to contribute to this copy or the original.